Geisha Names That Aren't

 |Hatsumomo||It can be written “first peach (初桃),” meaning one of the first peaches of the season.|

 |Katsumiyo||Based on how real geisha have spelled their names, Katsu- could be "victory (勝)" or "excellent + tsu (佳つ)", and -miyo could be "beautiful generation (美代)" or "three generations/third generation (三代)."|

 |Tomihatsu||Possibly “fortunate firstborn (富初)”|

-But wait!
-I hear you say.
+Wait!
 The main list has names of fictional geisha on it.

-All those names appeared in works written by Japanese artists for Japanese audiences during the heyday of geisha.
+All those names appeared in works written by Japanese artists for Japanese audiences during the heyday of the geisha.
 While some artists may have created names more fanciful than real geimei, all of them would have had to create names that sounded right to an audience familiar with geisha.
 Sometimes the names were so stylish that real geisha adopted them, proof that some literary geimei had the hanamachi seal of approval.

-Arthur Golden, on the other hand, is an American writer writing for an English-speaking audience long after geisha went into decline.
+Arthur Golden, on the other hand, is an American writer writing for an English-speaking audience long after the geisha went into decline.
 His novel was wildly popular everywhere except Japan, which rejected it.
 His geimei lack the potential for authenticity that Japanese fictional geimei have.